Anku5hk/Programmers_guide_to_Python/book.md

   5. **IndexError**: Raised when a sequence subscript is out of range.
   6. **KeyError**: Raised when a mapping (dictionary) key is not found in the set of existing keys.
 * For more exceptions check the exception hierarchy on [python doc](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).
-* Python also has a [*warnings*](https://docs.python.org/3/library/warnings.html#warnings.warn) module which is a sub-class of *Exception* class and unlike all other exceptions they don't terminate the program.
+* Python also has a [*warnings*](https://docs.python.org/3/library/warnings.html#warnings.warn) module which is a subclass of *Exception* class and unlike all other exceptions they don't terminate the program.
 They are only meant to warn the user by showing some message.
 ```Python
 ## Example 1: indexing error
 a = [34,56,32,87]